This decaying Yemeni tanker threatens to spill four times more oil than Exxon Valdez disaster | CBC News

 But after war broke out in 2015 between Yemen's internationally recognized government and Houthi rebels, the waters north of Hodeida became contested, and the Safer fell into disrepair.

 "This vessel could break up tomorrow.
-Every day that we wait is a gamble," David Gressly, the United Nations humanitarian co-ordinator for Yemen, told CBC News.
+Every day that we wait is a gamble," Gressly told CBC News in an interview ahead of Wednesday's fundraising event.

 "An explosion risk has become very real now, and it's actually just a matter of time.
 It will fall apart — the only question is when."

-After convincing the two warring sides to allow experts to access the stricken ship, the UN now has a plan to remove the oil, though few of the specifics have been made public ahead of the Wednesday's conference.
+"It is important that the world recognizes the gravity of this situation and must act together immediately … before it touches us all.
+It is critical that we act with the advantage of foresight rather than react in the chaos of hindsight," the embassy said in a statement.

+On Tuesday, the Houthis, who control Yemen's western Red Sea ports, criticized the UN for "not presenting an operational plan" to maintain the Safer — more than two months after agreeing to the transfer of its oil to another vessel, The Associated Press reported.
+The UN did not immediately respond to the Houthi statement but has previously accused the rebels of delaying the ship's maintenance plans.

-How a salvage operation could work
+How the salvage operation will work

 Gressly confirmed that the operation's first few months will be spent preparing the precarious vessel for offloading the oil safely, a process the UN hopes will begin within weeks.